 In this eLearning era, microlearning (also bite-sized learning) is a growing trend.
 It is less time-consuming and more efficient than traditional longer-duration courses.
 Learners love it, and so do educators.

 As the name implies, microlearning or bite-sized learning is learning in small doses (“micro”).
 A microlearning module is both bite-sized, focused, and digestible.
 It’s often three to five minutes long with short bursts of information that emphasize a particular topic or task.

 Thanks to microlearning, learners no longer need to sit in long and boring seminars, lectures, or presentations.
 They can now find time to learn in their tight schedules.
 Even when in dead time such as long commutes, learners can still grasp a microlearning module and fill the gap.

 Features of microlearning:

-- Variety: Come in various types such as short videos, podcasts, flashcards, mini quizzes, infographics, interactive PDFs, or small nuggets of information via email, etc. This varies learning experiences and increases learner interest.
+Variety: Come in various types such as short videos, podcasts, flashcards, mini quizzes, infographics, interactive PDFs, or small nuggets of information via email.
+This varies learning experiences and increases learner interest.

-- Flexibility: Microlearning is designed to work on multiple devices, from smartphones, tablets, laptops, and PCs.
-It’s accessible on any devices, at any time when learners get a little spare time on their hands.
+Flexibility: Microlearning is designed to work on multiple devices, from smartphones, tablets, laptops, and PCs.
+It’s accessible on any device, at any time when learners get a little spare time on their hands.